Tempo logotype

 Recap

-Dotwork and Tempo answer different questions.
-Dotwork's bet: Strategy fails because decisions get lost.
-Tempo's bet: Strategy fails because execution isn't governed.
+Dotwork and Tempo bet on different failure modes.
+Dotwork's bet: strategy fails because decisions get lost.
+Tempo's: execution goes ungoverned, and strategy never lands.

-If your problem is institutional knowledge – decisions disappearing as people leave, context evaporating between leadership and teams – Dotwork's graph approach is genuinely useful.
-If your problem is execution governance – tracking how hours map to accounts, whether capacity matches demand, or how project costs roll up to portfolios – Tempo runs that layer natively in Jira.
+If your problem is institutional knowledge – decisions disappearing as people leave and context evaporating between leadership and teams – Dotwork's graph approach is worth a serious look.
+If your problem is execution governance, with hours mapping to accounts, capacity matching demand, and project costs rolling up to portfolios, Tempo runs that work natively in Jira.

-For Jira-standardized enterprises, Tempo's institutional weight matters.
-Dotwork tells you what decisions were made.
+For Jira-standardized enterprises, Tempo's track record carries weight: 30,000+ companies govern delivery on it.
+Dotwork tells you what was decided.
 Tempo governs whether the right work gets done.

 Tags